Pyrofab/RequiemWiki/Home.md

 # About

-Dissolution is a mod aiming at improving Minecraft's death system, along with completing the Nether world and adding new game mechanics based on souls.
+Dissolution is a mod aiming at improving Minecraft's death system, adding new game mechanics based on alchemy and soul manipulation.
 Currently, its main feature is the overhaul of the respawn mechanic, replacing the old one with something more gameplay-centered and highly configurable.

 ## Modpacks policy
 You can add Dissolution to any modpack as long as you credit its authors.